jukent/geocat-scratch/uxarray-viz-example/README.md

 # Visualizing Unstructured Grids with UXarray

 This repository discusses and showcases how unstructured grids can be visualized using the UXarray python package.
-Particular focus is given to visualizing 2D unstructured grids within the geosciences.
+Particular focus is given to visualizing 2D unstructured geoscience grids.
 Assumed is basic knowledge about structured and unstructured grids (click [here](https://deltares.github.io/xugrid/terminology.html) for a great refresher written for the `xugrid` package)